taheeraahmed/Chat-bot/README.md

 # 🤖 Chat-bot
-Trying to make different types of chat-bots
+Trying to implement three types of chat-bots in order to learn something about natrual language
+1. Rule-based based chat-bot
+2. Retrieval based chat-bot
+3. Deep learning based chat-bot

-### 👽 Alien bot
+### (1) Alien bot 👽
 This is a rule-based chat bot.
 The bot is supposed to be an alien which has been abolished from it's own civilization and needs a new home.
 It want's to gain more information about "Earth".
 It can also cube numbers if you ask it to :)